piotrmurach/finite_machine/README.md

 There are times when you want to cancel transition in a callback.
 For example, you have logic which allows transition to happen only under certain complex conditions.
 Using `cancel_event` inside the `on_(enter|transition|exit)` or `on_(before|after)` callbacks will stop all the callbacks from firing and prevent current transition from happening.

-For example, firing any event will not move the current state:
+For example, the following state machine cancels any event leaving `:red` state:

 ```ruby
 fm = FiniteMachine.new do